WycliffeAssociates/translationStudio-Info/docs/index.rst

 translationStudio v11.1 Documentation
 ===============================

-This site is the official documentation for translationStudio.
+Here is documentation for using the translationStudio program.

 Contents: